-The Compensation Committee targets base salaries between the 50th and 75th percentiles of the peer group data.
+The Compensation Committee targets base salaries between the 50th and 75th percentiles of a composite index of data from our peer group and the Radford Global Technology Survey.
 In addition, when the Compensation Committee annually considers executive base salaries, it takes into account each executive's role and level of responsibility.

-For fiscal year 2011, we made no changes in the base salaries for our named executive officers, except Mr. Thibaud's base salary was increased from \$290,000 to \$310,000 based on the Compensation Committee's review of peer group data provided in its benchmarking process.
-Holding most executive base salaries at prior-year levels was consistent with market conditions during fiscal year 2011.
-Messrs.
-Haines and Speicher joined the Company during fiscal year 2011 and the Compensation Committee approved base salaries of \$290,000 and \$215,000, respectively, in connection with their hiring.
+For fiscal 2012, we made no changes in the base salaries for our named executive officers, except Mr. Haines base salary was increased from \$290,000 to \$310,000 effective as of January 17, 2012 for pay parity purposes.
+Holding most executive base salaries at prior-year levels was consistent with market conditions during fiscal 2012.
+Mr. Bisson joined the Company on January 11, 2012 and the Compensation Committee approved a base salary of \$310,000 in connection with his hiring.